token03/clodlog-native/README.md

 To set up the Pokemon Wishlist Application, follow these steps:

 1. Clone the repository: `git clone https://github.com/token03/clodlog.git`
-2. Navigate into the project directory: `cd pokemon-wishlist`
+2. Navigate into the project directory: `cd clodlog`
 3. Install the dependencies: `yarn install`
 4. Start the Expo server: `yarn start`